dmbarbour/glas/docs/GlasCLI.md

         prog:(do:Program, ...
 Annotations ...)

-This program represents an application process as a transactional step function.
+This program must have 1--1 arity and be typed as a transactional process step function:

         type Step = init:Params | step:State -> [Effects] (halt:Result | step:State) | Fail

-In context of the console application, this process starts with `init:["List", "Of", "Args"]` and finishes with `halt:ExitCode`.
-The ExitCode should be a short bitstring representing a 32-bit integer.
-Between init and halt, the process may commit any number of intermediate steps, forwarding the State value.
+In context, this process starts with `init:["List", "Of", "Args"]` and finishes with `halt:ExitCode`.
+The ExitCode should be a bitstring representing a small integer.
+The process may commit one or more intermediate 'steps' before halting, carrying application private state to the next step.
+Input and output is expressed effectfully and applied transactionally between steps.

-*Note:* Supported effects will gradually evolve.
-Compatibility concerns can be mitigated by annotating the expected API version.

-### Scalable Applications
+### Process Networks

-For robust concurrency and incremental computing, favor the 'proc' header.
+Applications expressed via 'prog' header are difficult to statically optimize for incremental computing, concurrency, and distribution.
+So I'm currently developing another program model with the 'proc' header that is easier to optimize.

         proc:(do:Process, ...
 Annotations ...)